 While I am an affiliate, I want to assure you that these reviews are wholly my own opinions!
 Craftsy does not pay me for reviews or even ask me to review these classes.
 I give you my honest opinion.
 While I haven't taken a bad class yet, if I do, you can be sure that I will tell you so!
 I personally don't like spending my precious fabric budget on bad classes.
 It irks me.
 So I wouldn't expect you to like it either.

-So here we go...these are the quilting classes I have taken:
+Here are the other classes I have taken:

 - "Tara Rebman- Quilt-As-You-Go: Patchwork Bags" - I really enjoyed this class and reviewed it HERE.
-I also made a 2nd bag with a few adjustments to the pattern, which I talked about HERE.
+I also made a 2nd bag right after the first, with a few adjustments to the pattern, which I talked about HERE.
+I have now made at least 6 of these bags.
+They are so versatile and make great gifts.
+See the one below!

 - Quilting Quickly - with Jenny Doan - The Quilting Quickly classes focus on using various precuts to make a bunch of fun quilts, like the Disappearing Nine Patch, Pinwheels, you do some strip piecing, and the basics of quilting are covered right up to sandwiching your quilt.